RAILS: A Robust Adversarial Immune-inspired Learning System: RAILS emulation of the natural immune system

 \textbf{In-vitro culture of Brainbow B cells.} For the in vitro culture of B cells, splenic lymphocytes from Rosa26Confetti+/+; AicdaCreERT2+/- mice were harvested and cultured following protocol from \cite{wand2011cooperation}.
 Mice were individually immunized with lysozyme and ovalbumin.
-Three days post-immunization, the mice were orally administered with Tamoxifen (50 $\mu$l of 20mg/ml in corn oil) and left for three days to activate the Cre-induced expression of confetti colors in germinal center B cells.
+Three days post-immunization, the mice were orally administered with Tamoxifen (50 µl of 20mg/ml in corn oil) and left for three days to activate the Cre-induced expression of confetti colors in germinal center B cells.
 Six days post-immunization, whole lymphocytes from spleen were isolated.
 3$\times$105 whole lymphocytes from spleen were seeded to a single well in a 96 well dish along with 3$\times$104 dendritic cells derived from bone marrow hematopoietic stem cells for in vitro culture.
-The co-culture was grown in RPMI medium containing methyl cellulose (R$\&$D systems, MN) supplemented with recombinant IL-4 (10 ng/ml) from, LPS (1 $\mu$g/ml), 50 $\mu$M 2-mercaptoethanol, 15$\%$ heat inactivated fetal calf serum, ovalbumin (10 $\mu$g/ml) for ovalbumin specific B cells and hen egg white lysozyme (10 $\mu$g/ml) for lysozyme specific B cells.
+The co-culture was grown in RPMI medium containing methyl cellulose (R\&D systems, MN) supplemented with recombinant IL-4 (10 ng/ml) from, LPS (1 µg/ml), 50 µM 2-mercaptoethanol, 15\% heat inactivated fetal calf serum, ovalbumin (10 µg/ml) for ovalbumin specific B cells and hen egg white lysozyme (10 µg/ml) for lysozyme specific B cells.
 Antigens were also added vice-versa for non-specific antigen control.
 The media was changed every two days.
 The cultures were imaged every day for 14 days.

-\textbf{Preparation of differentiated dendritic cells from bone marrow hematopoietic stem cells.} Bone marrow cells from femurs and tibiae of C57BL/6 mice was harvested, washed and suspended in RPMI media containing GM-CSF (20ng/ml), (R$\&$D Systems, MN), 2mM L-glutamine, 50 $\mu$M 2-mercaptoethanol and 10$\%$ heat inactivated fetal calf serum.
+\textbf{Preparation of differentiated dendritic cells from bone marrow hematopoietic stem cells.} Bone marrow cells from femurs and tibiae of C57BL/6 mice was harvested, washed and suspended in RPMI media containing GM-CSF (20ng/ml), (R\&D Systems, MN), 2mM L-glutamine, 50 µM 2-mercaptoethanol and 10\% heat inactivated fetal calf serum.
 On day two and four after preparation, 2 mL fresh complete medium with (20ng/ml) GM-CSF were added to the cells.
 The differentiation of hematopoietic stem cells into immature dendritic cells was completed at day seven.

-\textbf{Cell imaging.} Confocal images were acquired using a Zeiss LSM 710.
+\textbf{Cell imaging.} Confocal images shown in Figure~\ref{fig: confocal_image} were acquired using a Zeiss LSM 710.
 The Brainbow 3.1 fluorescence was collected at 463-500 nm in Channel 1 for ECFP (excited by 458 laser), 416-727 nm in Channel 2 for EGFP and EYFP (excited by 488 and 514 lasers, respectively), and 599-753 nm in Channel 3 for mRFP (excited by 594 laser).
-Images were obtained with 20x magnification.
+Images were obtained with 20× magnification.